In our me-focused world, it’s not uncommon to have ungrateful children. This is how we’ve gotten them and what we can do to teach contentment.

 That day in the car as I drove home from my little tirade in the store, I was reminded of this very important part of parenting.
 My kids were asking for things because they knew it was the way to get them and because they have so much and because the world tells them to want more, but the underlying issue was way bigger than all of that.
 The real issue was a failure on my part to truly convey to them how God wants them to feel about the things they already have.

 I neglected to teach them to find godly contentment in their everyday.
+I had neglected to diligently teach them how to have an attitude of gratitude.
 This realization motivated me to look at Scripture on the topic and share it with my kids.
 As I started learning, I began to see that God’s Word actually has a LOT to say about this particular topic.
 So I created a Bible study that we could use together each day.

 Little by little I began to see a difference.
-Instead of constantly asking for little things, they reminded each other of what they were learning.
+Instead of showing the hearts of ungrateful children who constantly ask for little things, they reminded each other of what they were learning.
 And on many occasions they even stopped themselves before the whole request got out of their mouths.
 It’s a process of course, but the journey has been worth it!
 So worth it that I’d like to share it with you.

 As with my other studies, I wrote it on two levels spanning ages 4-84.
 (Ha.)
 Seriously though, I learned so much from it myself that it’s hard to put a cap on the age for this one.
 Like the other studies, the idea is for families to complete the study together and discuss.
 In my family, the older kids do it during their quiet time while I work with the younger ones.
 We come together for a morning devotion time and discuss what we are learning.